-GDPR (General Data Protection Regulation) comes into effect on 25th May 2018.
-It has implications for how we handle your data and how we
+GDPR (General Data Protection Regulation) came into effect on 25th May 2018.
+It has implications for how we handle your data and how we communicate with you.

 Because of changes arising from GDPR we need to tell you how the Society handles your personal data and to explain how the changes will affect you and your relationship with the Society in the future.

 In the UK, it is the Information Commissioner’s Office (ICO) which is responsible for enforcing data protection legislation.
 The Society is already exempt from some provisions of current data protection law but we are not aware any exemptions that might apply for small organisations such as ours under GDPR so we are working on the basis that there will be no such exemptions.

 Membership information is shared with authorised representatives from TELITY™ Ltd to provide our membership management database.
 If you do not consent with data sharing you must contact us to cancel your membership immediately.

 Personal data is any information about you which allows us to identify you.